-Bald Rock Summit walking track is a 3.2km, grade 3 hike located in Bald Rock National Park, New South Wales.
-The hike should take around 1.25 hours to complete.
+Bald Rock Summit walking track is a 3.2km, grade 3 hike in Bald Rock National Park, New South Wales.
+This hike typically takes 1.25 hours to complete.

 A short drive from Tenterfield, Bald Rock Summit walking track meanders through tranquil bush setting up to the summit of the water-streaked dome Bald Rock, which is the largest exposed granite rock in Australia.